Quantum Invariants and Fiberedness: Preliminaries

 \subsubsection{State sum}

 The product of the extended $R$-matrices over $V_\bd$ associates to any valid state $s\in\Omega(\id)$ a rational function of $x$ and $q$:

 defined via

-In the first factor of \eqref{eq:product}, $b_1,\dots,b_n$ denote the segments of the braid that are associated to the very bottom (and very top) segments of $\bd$, as in \cref{fig:braid_state_sum}.
-This factor appears when taking the quantum trace over the closed strands, and the product of extended $R$-matrices corresponds to the matrix elements of the map we are tracing over.
-As is customary in state sum models over braid presentations, we leave the leftmost strand open (see \cref{fig:braid_state_sum}), and for this reason the first product starts at $j=2$.
+The first product arises from taking the quantum trace over the closed strands.
+The second product consists of the matrix elements of the map we are tracing over.
+As is customary in such state sum models, we leave the leftmost strand open (see \cref{fig:braid_state_sum}), and for this reason the first product starts at $j=2$.